JelleLa/GNULinux/README.md

 > IMPORTANT NOTE (2023-03-04): This repository has been moved to [GitLab](https://gitlab.com/bleepbloop2/gnu-linux).
-This repository is from now on unmaintained.
+This repository is from now on unmaintained, look at the GitLab equivalent instead.

 # GNU+Linux dotfiles 🐧